Reseda luteola

-Reseda luteola is a plant species in the genus Reseda.
+Reseda luteola is a flowering plant species in the family Resedaceae.
 Common names include dyer's rocket, dyer's weed, weld, woold, and yellow weed.

-A native of Europe and Western Asia, the plant can be found in North America as an introduced species and common weed.
+A native of Europe and Western Asia, the plant can also be found in North America as an introduced species and common weed.
 While other resedas were used for the purpose, this species was the most widely used source of the natural dye known as weld.
 The plant is rich in luteolin, a flavonoid which produces a bright yellow dye.
 The yellow could be mixed with the blue from woad (Isatis tinctoria) to produce greens such as Lincoln green.

 History and usage

-The dye was in use by the first millennium BC, and perhaps earlier than either woad or madder.
-Until the discovery of quercitron it was the most used yellow dye but by the end of the 19th century had ceased to be in wide use due to the discovery of the synthetic aniline dyes which were cheaper to produce.
+Weld can be used to dye linen, wool, and silk all shades of yellow, producing a bright and beautiful colour with proper management.
+It was in use by the first millennium BC, and perhaps earlier than either woad or madder.

+Until the discovery of quercitron it was the most used yellow dye but by the end of the 19th century was being replaced by the synthetic aniline dyes which were cheaper to produce.
 Historically, France exported large quantities of weld.

-It prefers waste places.
-Good weld for dye must have flowers of a yellow or greenish color, and abound in leaves; that which is small, thin-stemmed, and yellow is better than that which is large, thick-stemmed, and green; that which grows on dry, sandy soils is better than that produced on rich and moist soils.
-For the greatest production of coloring matter, the plant should be cut before the fruits show much development, otherwise the pigment diminishes.
-Dye from weld serves equally for linen, wool, and silk, dyeing with proper management all shades of yellow, and producing a bright and beautiful color.
+The plant prefers waste places.
+Small, thin-stemmed plants with yellow or greenish flowers and plenty of leaves are a better source of dye than large, thick-stemmed ones, and those that grow on dry, sandy soils are better than those grown on rich, moist soils.
+To produce the greatest amount of dye, the plant should be cut before the fruits have developed much, otherwise the pigment diminishes.

 Reseda is a primary dye for the wool tapestries at the Ramses Wissa Wassef Art Centre in Giza, Egypt.
 Each February, the reseda is harvested for the annual wool dyeing event among all the artists at the centre.